2600hz/kazoo/doc/announcements.md

 4. Crossbar Load View

     In order to reduce pagination problems, increase maintainability and standardizing Crossbar view operations on multiple databases and handling huge number of documents properly, [`crossbar_doc:load_view/3,4,5,6`](https://github.com/2600hz/kazoo/blob/873dc106c7a7330393201207eddc365837c3dbe6/applications/crossbar/src/crossbar_doc.erl#L15) has been deprecated in favor of new module `crossbar_view`.
-Please migrate your current Crossbar modules or write your new modules to use this new Corssbar view functionality.
+Please migrate your current Crossbar modules or write your new modules to use this new Crossbar view functionality.

     Starting with Kazoo 4.2, helper functions for creating range view options in [`cb_mdule_utils`](https://github.com/2600hz/kazoo/blob/873dc106c7a7330393201207eddc365837c3dbe6/applications/crossbar/src/modules/cb_modules_util.erl#L23-L26) has been removed.
 Instead several options has been introduced in `crossbar_view` to generating correct range view options according to query string parameters or module's options and requested sort direction.